GideonA-HUB/JO-E-commerce/backend/RAILWAY_DEPLOYMENT_GUIDE.md

 2. Verify all environment variables are set correctly
 3. Test locally with the same configuration
 4. Contact support with specific error details

+## 🔐 **SECURITY IMPORTANT**

+Replace all `YOUR_*_HERE` placeholders with your actual secure credentials in Railway environment variables.
+Never commit actual credentials to version control!

 ---